konpyutaika/nifikop/CONTRIBUTING.md

 Non signed commit will not be accepted/merged.

-By signing each commit the developper agrees to the followinf standard DCO:
+By signing each commit the developper agrees to the following standard DCO:

 ```text
 Developer Certificate of Origin